zixuan-chen/zixuan-chen.github.io/_pages/about.md

   - /about.html
 ---

 I'm a graduate student from [Shanghai Jiao Tong University](https://www.sjtu.edu.cn/).
-My research interest includes computer vision, machine learning, and reinforcement learning.
+My research interest include the the intersection of computational neuroscience and machine learning.
 I am very fortunate to be advised by [Prof. GaoYue](https://www.gaoyue.sjtu.edu.cn/) of RL2 Lab from [School of Computer Science](https://cs.sjtu.edu.cn/), Shanghai Jiao Tong University.

 I'm looking for a phd program!